Andrea-Bruno/EncryptedMessaging/EncryptedMessaging/README.md

 The reasons that led to this project with dontnet is that it is an open source development environment, and effective security is achieved only by being able to inspect all parts of the code, including the development framework.
 * [.NET is open source](https://dotnet.microsoft.com/en-us/platform/open-source)

-Our target is very linux oriented, and the partnership between Microsoft and Canonical ensure the highest standard of security and reliability.
+Our target is very linux and unix oriented, and the partnership between Microsoft and Canonical ensure the highest standard of security and reliability.

 * [Microsoft and Canonical: partnering for security](https://ubuntu.com/blog/install-dotnet-on-ubuntu)